Erwin Rommel: Poland 1939

 Hitler in Poland (September 1939).
 Rommel is on his left and Martin Bormann on his right.

-Rommel was promoted to Generalmajor on 23 August 1939 and assigned as commander of the Führerbegleitbatallion, tasked with guarding Hitler and his field headquarters during the invasion of Poland, which began on 1 September.
-According to Remy, Rommel's private letters at this time show that he did not understand Hitler's true nature and intentions, as he quickly went from predicting a swift peaceful settlement of tensions to approving Hitler's reaction ("bombs will be retaliated with bombs") to the Gleiwitz incident (a false flag operation staged by Hitler and used as a pretext for the invasion).
-Hitler took a personal interest in the campaign, often moving close to the front in the Führersonderzug (headquarters train).

-Rommel attended Hitler's daily war briefings and accompanied him everywhere, making use of the opportunity to observe first-hand the use of tanks and other motorised units.
-On 26 September Rommel returned to Berlin to set up a new headquarter for his unit in the Reich Chancellery.
-Rommel briefly returned to occupied Warsaw on 5 October in order to prepare for the German victory parade.
+Rommel was promoted to Generalmajor in August 1939 and assigned commander of the Führerbegleitbatallion, guarding Hitler and his field headquarters during the invasion of Poland, which began on 1 September.
+Rommel's letters show he did not understand Hitler's true nature and intentions, as he quickly went from predicting a swift peaceful settlement to approving Hitler's reaction ("bombs will be retaliated with bombs") to the Gleiwitz incident, a false flag operation used as pretext for the invasion.
+Rommel attended Hitler's daily briefings and accompanied him everywhere, making use of the opportunity to observe first-hand the use of tanks and other motorised units.
+On 26 September Rommel returned to Berlin to set up a new headquarters for his unit in the Reich Chancellery.
+Rommel briefly returned to occupied Warsaw on 5 October to prepare for the German victory parade.
 In a letter to his wife he claimed that the occupation by Nazi Germany was "probably welcomed with relief" by the inhabitants of the ruined city and that they were "rescued".

 France 1940

 Promotion to armoured division commander

 Rommel and his staff observed troops of the 7th Panzer Division conducting river-crossing exercises on the Moselle River in France, 1940.

 Following the invasion of Poland, Rommel began lobbying for command of one of Germany's panzer divisions, of which there were then only ten.
 Rommel's successes in World War I were based on surprise and manoeuvre, two elements for which the new panzer units were ideally suited.
-Rommel received a promotion to a general's rank from Hitler ahead of more senior officers.
-Rommel obtained the command he aspired to, despite having been earlier turned down by the army's personnel office, which had offered him command of a mountain division instead.
-According to Peter Caddick-Adams, he was backed by Hitler, the influential Fourteenth Army commander Wilhelm List (a fellow Württemberger middle-class "military outsider") and likely Heinz Guderian, the commander of XIX Army Corps, as well.
+Rommel received promotion to general from Hitler ahead of more senior officers.
+Rommel obtained the command he aspired to, despite having been earlier turned down by the army's personnel office, which had offered command of a mountain division instead.
+Rommel was backed by Hitler, the influential Fourteenth Army commander Wilhelm List, a fellow Württemberger middle-class "military outsider", and likely Heinz Guderian, commander of XIX Army Corps.

-Going against military protocol, this promotion added to Rommel's growing reputation as one of Hitler's favoured commanders, although his later outstanding leadership in France quelled complaints about his self-promotion and political scheming.
-The 7th Panzer Division had recently been converted to an armoured division consisting of 218 tanks in three battalions (thus, one tank regiment, instead of the two assigned to a standard panzer division), with two rifle regiments, a motorcycle battalion, an engineer battalion, and an anti-tank battalion.
-Upon taking command on 10 February 1940, Rommel quickly set his unit to practising the manoeuvres they would need in the upcoming campaign.
+Going against military protocol, this promotion added to Rommel's growing reputation as one of Hitler's favoured commanders, although his outstanding leadership in France quelled complaints about his promotion and political scheming.
+The 7th Panzer Division had been converted to an armoured division consisting of 218 tanks in three battalions, with two rifle regiments, a motorcycle battalion, an engineer battalion, and an anti-tank battalion.
+Upon taking command on 10 February 1940, Rommel set his unit to practising the manoeuvres they would need in the upcoming campaign.